Coylton: Notable people

 Professional footballers George Getgood (1892–1970) and David Affleck (1912–1984) were born in Coylton.
 Coylton was also home to one of Ayrshire's celebrated artists.
 Robert Bryden (1865–1939) was born in the village.
 After a period working in Ayr, he became a modeller of bronze busts which are highly regarded.
 Among his works are bronze portraits of William Wallace and Robert the Bruce in Ayr Town Hall.
 He also specialised in carved wooded figures, a collection of which are to be found at Rozelle.
 Bryden is also responsible for the Coylton War Memorial, a stone cross located near the church at the eastern end of the village.
 The author George Douglas Brown, notable for his pioneering 1901 novel "The House with the Green Shutters", was born in nearby Ochiltree and received his early schooling in Coylton.

 Rev David Shaw, Moderator of the General Assembly of the Church of Scotland in 1775 was the minister of Coylton.

 Amenities

 In its current form the village has various facilities, including a primary school, activity center, tennis courts, a local shop, one of Ayrshire's top restaurants (The Coylton Arms) and a petrol station.
-A number of shops can be found to the western end of the village, including a convenience store, butcher (having moved from George Campbell's original store), takeaways and a bookmakers.
+A number of shops can be found to the western end of the village, including a convenience store, butcher (having moved from George Campbell's original store), takeaways and a popular café.
 These shops are located on the previous site of Murray's Garage, and the unit is aptly named Murray Park.